Dijkstra Principles and Implementation

 }

-// Each node maintains its own State class to record the total weight from s
+// Each node maintains its own State class to record the number of steps from s

 class State {